mozilla/jira-bugzilla-integration/docs/adrs/003-bugzilla-response-codes.md

 - Still requires engineers to investigate further if needed

 ### Option 2: Ask a human to do something
-JBI will alert users that data could not be sync'd.
+JBI will alert users that data could not be synced.
 This could happen through an IM alert or an email immediately, or a scheduled (daily?) report, or by creating a well-formed log that an alerting workflow picks up.
-We should know which users to identify based on project configuration in bugzilla or a distribution list if doing an IM or email directly.
+We should know which users to identify based on project configuration in Bugzilla or a distribution list if doing an IM or email directly.

 **Decision Drivers**
 - Amount of initial engineering effort: low